Iteo/audoma/docs/source/usage.rst

 | As you may see if you are passing those choices into a model field you should use the `get_choices` method.
 | This will return the choices known from Django.

-| If you use these choices with :ref:`DocumentedTypedChoiceFilter`, there will be internal values available in API.
-| Otherwise this will be displayed as default choices, so in API, as value, there will be the database value.

 Filters